 When a consumer self-attests income that is discrepant from their records at IRS upon initial application, or during redetermination, they will be required to provide proof of their income to keep their tax credit.
 Consumers will be given 90 days to complete this process.
-If they do not complete income verification, they will be given a 60-day extension.
-If they fail to complete verification, the consumer's financial eligibility will be removed on the first of the month after the 60 days expires.
+If they fail to complete verification, the consumer's financial eligibility will be removed on the first of the month after the 90 days expires.